nuagenetworks/nuage-metroae/Documentation/DESTROY.md

 ./metro-ansible build.yml
 ```
 ## 2. Remove Components
-When `build_vars.yml` is accurate and you have run `./metro-ansible build.yml` you have the option of removing the entire deployment or only specified individual components.
+You have the option of removing the entire deployment or only specified individual components.
 ### Remove All Components
 Remove the entire existing deployment with one command as follows:
 ```